beetle1981/homepwn/README.md

 Note that no IPSWs are available for the Homepod, and if the Jailbreak fails you will be stuck with a $250 paperweight.
 Proceed with caution.

+# Processor

-# Processor: apple A8
+apple A8
+# Flash

-# Flash: Hynix H2JTDG8UD1CMR/Toshiba THGBX4G7D2LLDYC ...
+Hynix H2JTDG8UD1CMR/Toshiba THGBX4G7D2LLDYC ...